If you have been arrested or charged with possession of illegal drugs that

 as far as the police and prosecutors are concerned, they are yours.

 The Legal Definition of California Drug Possession

-- Actual possession means being in immediate physical custody, control, or
+Actual possession means being in immediate physical custody, control, or management of the

 Constructive possession means that although the drugs were not on your person, the drugs were